aheissenberger/gatsby-starter-netlify-cms/src/content/specialpages/icoinfo/index.md

 ---
 templateKey: icoinfo-page
-title: How to participate in CONDA ICO
+title: How to participate in CRWD Network
 description: >-
   Information about the CRWD Token Distribution and the steps to participate in the CONDA ICO